mrvincentoti/setup-ssh-between-two-ec2-instances/README.md

             - tasks ( playbook to install the software)

-    b) add_devops_user - This folder will have files related to the setup of initial user on all nodes
+    b) add_devops_user - This folder will have files related to the setup of initial user

     c) nginx - this folder will have files related to the installation, configuration of nginx, and deployment of a static website